KarlqvistLars/MyOpenRepo/README.md

 Repo for display of previous work

 Some small project:
 PasswordGenerator - Is a program to generate random passwords.
 DiaryApp - Is a exercise in Java to create diary posts in .txt formats.

 # HomePageLK
-Min egen hemsida
+My homepage

-Består av:<br/>
+Contains:<br/>
-- Förklarade del: www.lkarlqvist.se<br/>
+- The homepage: www.lkarlqvist.se<br/>
-- Del som kom till på Joels förfrågan: www.lkarlqvist.se/lasagne
+- Demo part where i experiment with som react js functions: www.lkarlqvist.se/music